Measles

 What is measles?

 Measles is a highly communicable viral disease caused by the measles virus.
 The disease can lead to serious illness and occurs worldwide.
-In Singapore, while cases have decreased significantly since 1985, it is not uncommon to experience sporadic cases and small clusters particularly when there is an increase in cases regionally or globally given Singapore’s position as a major travel hub and the high transmissibility of the disease among non-immune individuals.
+In Singapore, while cases have decreased significantly since measles vaccination for children was mandated in 1985, it is not uncommon to experience sporadic cases and small clusters particularly when there is an increase in cases regionally or globally given Singapore’s position as a major travel hub and the high transmissibility of the disease among non-immune individuals.

 How is measles transmitted?